acyeh-lab/NetMHCIIPan/README.md

 >CMV_PEPTIDE_001
 CDLPLVSSRLLPETS
 ```
 Note the first line is the label, and the second line is the peptide / sequence of interest.
 For this example, we have created a list of CMV peptide files in the folder "CMV Peptides".
 The directory of folder containin all peptide files will be used as input for running NetMHCIIPan.
+Let us set for example, all the peptide files in the directory "/fh/fast/hill_g/Albert/Genomes_Proteomes/Viral_Sequences/CMV_Peptides/core-list" (replace with your directory).

+# Run shell script
+Included in this directory is a working shell script "NetMHCIIPan_Analysis.sh" that can be used to run netMHCIIpan from the command line, or send it to the slurm queue.
+For example, from the command line where the shellscript is located, run:
+`sbatch -p campus-new -t 5-0 ./NetMHCIIPan_Analysis.sh /fh/fast/hill_g/Albert/Genomes_Proteomes/Viral_Sequences/CMV_Peptides/core-list DRB1_0101`
+This will execute netMHCIIPan on all files in "/fh/fast/hill_g/Albert/Genomes_Proteomes/Viral_Sequences/CMV_Peptides/core-list" and find binders for the allele "DRB1_0101".